 Pour the batter into each tulip just to the point where the paper goes above the top of the muffin tin.
 Bake for 18-20 minutes, until an inserted toothpick comes out clean.
 Using both hands, lift them out of the tins by the tops of the paper and place them on a rack to cool.

-Cake recipe provided by Susan Nickum
+Adapted from a cake recipe by Susan Nickum

 IRISH CREAM BUTTERCREAM